eugenium/eugenium.github.io/index.md

 ## News:
+* I am co-organizing the NIPS Workshop: Learning with Limited Labeled Data: Weak Supervision and Beyond.
 * One paper accepted at ICCV 2017
 * One paper accepted at ICML 2017
 * New working [paper](https://arxiv.org/pdf/1703.08961.pdf) and [python package](https://github.com/edouardoyallon/pyscatwave)